winstxnhdw/nllb-api/README.md

 ### CUDA Support

-You can enable CUDA support by building `Dockerfile.cuda-build`.
+You can accelerate your inference with CUDA by building and using `Dockerfile.cuda-build` instead.

 ```bash
 docker build -f Dockerfile.cuda-build -t nllb-api .
 ```

 After building the image, you can run the image with the following.
+You will need to create the `cache` directory and set the appropriate permissions as described [above](#model-caching).

 ```bash
 docker run --rm --gpus all \